-The Diversifying Higher Education Faculty in Illinois Program (DFI)—formerly known as the IMGIP/ICEOP—was established by the Illinois General Assembly and signed as Public Act 093-0862 on August 4, 2004.
-This act combines the Illinois Consortium for Educational Opportunity Program (ICEOP) and the Illinois Minority Graduate Incentive Program (IMGIP) into a single fellowship program.
-The purpose of DFI is to increase the number of underrepresented faculty and staff in Illinois institutions of higher education and higher education governing boards.
+The Diversifying Higher Education Faculty in Illinois Program (DFI) formerly known as the IMGIP/ICEOP was established by the Illinois General Assembly and signed as Public Act 093-0862 on August 4, 2004.
+This act combined the Illinois Consortium for Educational Opportunity Program (ICEOP) and the Illinois Minority Graduate Incentive Program (IMGIP) into one fellowship program.
+The purpose of DFI Fellowship Program is to increase the number of underrepresented faculty and staff in Illinois institutions of higher education and higher education governing boards.

 A fellowship will affect federal student loan or work-study.
 Typically, students with fellowships may not be permitted to borrow small amouns of federal loans due to cose of attendance regulation.
 Check with the Office of Student Financial Aid on eligibility requirements.

 If you have already received a refund for the current year in federal loans and you acccept a fellowship, you may be responsible to return this refund to UIC.
 Contact the Office of Student Financial Aid for further information.